savonet/book/audio.md

 ![Testing queue](fig/test-queue.pdf)\

-As a variant on sines, the `metronome` operator is sometimes useful: it generates sine beeps at fixed rate (one every second, or 60 bpm, by default).
+As a variant on sines, the `metronome`\indexop{metronome} operator is sometimes useful: it generates sine beeps at fixed rate (one every second, or 60 bpm, by default).
 This can be used to measure time with your ears.
 For instance, in the above example, if you replace the definition of the default source `d` by